Nadav92/JobsApp/README.md

 # Jobs app
-The project write with .net core + angular.
+The project write with .net core + angular. <br>
-The database that project used is SQLite.
+The database that project used is SQLite. <br>
 The project use Cludinary (external API) for photo service to save and managment the photos of users.

 ## About the project
 The project is social network of serach job or find employee. <br>
 The project contain 3 types of user - Admin, Moderator and Member. <br>